 How to take care of a sage plant

-This is a perennial evergreen plant requires partial sunlight thus is a good option for indoor gardening.
-Require watering daily or when the top soil gets dry.
+This is a perennial evergreen plant that requires partial sunlight this is a good option for indoor gardening.
+Require watering daily or when the topsoil gets dry.
 Fertilize once every three months.

 Mentha piperita L. of family Lamiaceae is a perennial herb.
 This plant is easy to grow and maintain.
 Known for its beautiful aromatic smell and flavor.
 Mint is also medicinally very valuable and helps in curing diseases like diarrhea, upset stomach, anorexia, cramping, and renal problems.